KonH/UDBase/Docs/Inventory.md

 var inventory = new BasicInventory(transition, autoSave);
 ```

-In case of TradeTransitionHelper, "money" is a pack name to store your resources that would be paid for item and ItemHelper.GetPriceSelector - your custom function that return price of specific item.
-That function may looks like this:
+In case of TradeTransitionHelper, "money" is a pack name to store your resources that would be paid for item and ItemHelper.GetPriceSelector - your custom function that returns price of specific item.
+That function may look like this:

 ```
 public static class ItemHelper {